Therapy For High-Achieving Gay Men Who Secretly Struggle With Shame

 My Approach To Therapy for Gay Men

-I work with gay men using NeuroAffective Relational Model (NARM), a trauma-informed, relational approach that emphasizes safety, emotional awareness, and authenticity.
-Rather than pathologizing your experiences, therapy focuses on helping you understand yourself with compassion and build relationships that feel secure, alive, and authentic.
+I work with gay men and their partners using NeuroAffective Relational Model (NARM), NARM is a trauma-informed, relationship-focused approach that centers on safety, emotional awareness, and relating to yourself with out shame.